RoyRoden/CTScanVisualiser/README.md

 # CTScanVisualiser
-CTScanVisualiser is a Unity package that generates a 3D Texture from a series of CT scans and turn it into a volume of particles.
+CTScanVisualiser is a Unity package that generates a 3D Texture from a series of CT scans and turns it into a volume of particles using VFX Graph.
 **Notes:**
 * Tested with Unity 2021 LTS HDRP.
 * The sample CT scan images are from a DICOM dataset provided freely by Medimodel for education and research, if you find them useful please share their page (https://medimodel.com/sample-dicom-files/).